How to find and interpret crime data during the coronavirus pandemic: 5 tips

 5. Where to find local crime data, and what questions to ask about it

 Almost all law enforcement agencies report crime data to the FBI’s Uniform Crime Reporting (UCR) program.
 National data summaries have historically been published on an annual basis in the Crime in the United States reports, which also allow readers to access local agencies’ summary data.
 Now, the UCR program is shifting to quarterly data updates through the FBI’s online Crime Data Explorer tool, and will be phasing out the annual reports this year.
-The online tool provides more detailed local information (see Boston Police Department data, for example), and allows you to look at trends over time.
+The online tool provides more detailed local information (see Boston Police Department (link no longer available), for example), and allows you to look at trends over time.
 Currently, the UCR data is updated through 2018, but according to the FBI, data from January-March 2020 (the start of the pandemic in the U.S.) will be added in June 2020 to the Crime Data Explorer; it will be updated quarterly thereafter.
 This will be a key source of timely data that will offer more perspective on crime trends across the country.

 In many places, local law enforcement agencies also maintain and publish their own data, which may be more useful and up-to-date for local researchers and journalists.
 Major cities like New York and Philadelphia, for example, frequently publish timely statistics.
 New York publishes updated crime and jail data for every county in the state, in fact.
 It’s worth checking with your local law enforcement agency(s) to see whether they publish crime data regularly, and with any state statistical or research agencies, which may provide insights that the FBI data does not.